 If you are a Mac owner and can stretch to the price, Logic Pro will serve you extremely well.
-It’s a bit pricier than the entry-level programs out there, but it rivals the ‘professional’ versions of the competition for features, and smokes them for price.
+It’s a bit pricier than the entry-level EDM DAWs out there, but it rivals the ‘professional’ versions of the competition for features and smokes them for the price.

 5. Digital Performer by MOTU

-Digital Performer is worth an honourable mention, but this is high-end DAW software mainly aimed at professionals.
+Digital Performer is worth an honorable mention, but this is high-end DAW software mainly aimed at professionals.